gabriellelanguedoc/BMSC_directedstudies_Evancouveri/Results/README.md

 - **total_growth_results**: uses the tube-growth.csv data set to analyze total growth of Eudistylia Vancouveri growth over our experiment.
 Code manipulates data, visualizes data using boxplots, check for normality and runs a GAMLSS model

--**timestep_results**:uses the tube-growth.csv data set to analyze timestep growth rates of Eudistylia Vancouveri over our experiment.
+- **timestep_results**:uses the tube-growth.csv data set to analyze timestep growth rates of Eudistylia Vancouveri over our experiment.
 Code manipulates data, visualizes data using boxplots, check for normality and runs repeated measures ANOVA model and pair wise t tests.